cosmos/cosmos/README.md

 round, they move to the next round.

-The proposer for a round is chosen deterministically from the ordered list of validators.
+The proposer for a round is chosen deterministically from the ordered list of validators, in proportion to their voting power.
 Note that strict determinism in the protocol incurs a weak synchrony assumption as faulty leaders must be detected and skipped.
 Thus, validators wait some amount _TimeoutPropose_ before they Prevote Nil, and the value of TimeoutPropose increases with each round.
 Progression through the rest of a round is fully asychronous, in that progress is only made once a validator hears from +⅔ of the network.
 In practice, it would take an extremely strong adversary to indefinetely thwart the weak synchrony assumption (causing the consensus to fail to ever commit a block), and doing so can be made even more difficult by using randomized values of TimeoutPropose on each validator.

 An additional set of constraints, or Locking Rules, ensure that the network will eventually commit just one value.
 Any malicious attempt to cause more than one